davidB/sandbox_http/polling/README.md

 ### Cons

 - the Client should handle response of `GET /work/{work_id}` as response of `POST /start_work` (both possible error,...)
+- Maybe the default implementation of user agent for follow redirect should be changed or handled by the wrapper
   - the user-agent should change the method from POST to GET on redirection (allowed for 301 (Move Permanently), 302 (Found), 303 (See Other)), this behavior can coded at the user-agent wrapper level.
+  - some user-agent don't handle `Retry-After` (remember http header are case insensitive)
+  - Some user-agent have a maximum number of redirect (eg with curl `Maximum (50) redirects followed`)

 ### References